 - A Common module totalling 15 ECTS credits. - A Master thesis module, comprising the Master thesis, a preliminary and a final seminar.
-Altogether it comprises 60 ECTS credits. - A Specialisation module in Dynamics in Glaciology and Geomorphology.
-This module consists of compulsory courses and elective courses destined to strengthen the specialisation.
-It comprises a minimum of 25 ECTS credits. - A Supporting courses module, offering additional teaching in Geography or other disciplines related to the Master orientation.
+Altogether it comprises 60 ECTS credits. - A Specialisation module in either Dynamics in Glaciology and Geomorphology (Physical Geography module) or in Nature, Society and Politics (Human Geography module).
+Each of these two modules consists of compulsory courses and elective course destined to strengthen the specialisation.
+It comprises a minimum of 25 ECTS credits for the Physical Geography module and 23 ECTS credits for the Human Geography module. - A Supporting courses module, offering additional teaching in Geography or other disciplines related to the Master orientation.
 The selection of the courses must be approved by the supervisor of the Master thesis.
 It comprises the remaining amount of credit to reach the minimum total of 120 ECTS credits.

-The course language will be mainly English.
+The course language will be mainly English, with French and German on certain occasions.
 For exams and written works (project reports, MSc thesis, etc.) students can choose between German, French, or English.